ghj1040110333/flowable-engine/docs/docusaurus/docs/dmn/ch02-Configuration.md

 ## Creating the database tables

-Flowable DMN uses [Liquibase](http://www.liquibase.org) for tracking, managing and applying database schema changes.
+Flowable DMM uses [Liquibase](http://www.liquibase.org) for tracking, managing and applying database schema changes.

 The easiest way to create the database tables for your database is to: